Causal Data Fusion for Panel Data without a Pre-Intervention Period: Equi-Confounding Data Fusion

 \end{enumerate} \end{assumption}

 Part (2) of Assumption~\ref{assm:bound} rules out a fully connected dependence structure among control units.
 This assumption is trivially satisfied if the outcomes for the control units in the reference domain are pairwise independent.
-Regarding Part (3), note that this assumption does not require the outcome variables in the target and reference domains to be (approximately) uncorrelated.
-Instead, it requires that the sample mean $1/J\sum_{i=2}^{J+1} Y_i$ be approximately uncorrelated with the \emph{ratio quantity} $F_1/(1/J\sum_{i=2}^{J+1} F_i)$, which is a weaker requirement, as the ratio can remain approximately unchanged even when the individual variables vary.